Charles Schwab Commissions, Fees, and Minimum Deposit

 Best IRA Firms list.

-On the other hand, as a Schwab client, you can schedule a no-cost, no-obligation consultation to discuss your goals (both short-term and long-term),
+As a Schwab client, a customer can schedule a no-cost, no-obligation consultation to discuss his or her goals (both short-term and long-term),

-evaluate your current investments relative to your goals, and get specific recommendations and next steps.
+evaluate current investments relative to the goals, and get specific recommendations and next steps.
 This is definitely valuable to

 somebody just starting out but should not be considered a substitute for thorough self-education in investing.

-and the $76 fee to buy mutual fund is the most expensive among all discount brokers.
+Charles Schwab's $4.95 rate on stock and ETF trades is below average for 2017, but $76 fee to buy a mutual fund is the most expensive among